Learning designed

 We recommend you print out your storyboard and post in on the wall of your study area.
 That way you can refer to your storyboard quickly and see the entire story of what you are studying.
 It's a very helpful tool because it also helps you remember the steps and understand the order as well as the meaning.

-Each course now has its own unique series of handouts, slide decks, videos, editorials, and Open Textbooks, and assignments.
-We opted for this mix of materials to keep your learning experience interesting, relevant to the workplace round out your learning resources and will go over these materials early in each learner's start up.
+Each course now has its own unique series of handouts, slide decks, videos, editorials, Open Textbooks and assignments.
+We opted for this mix of materials to keep your learning experience interesting and relevant to the workplace.

 Our instructional design approach